|Desktop PC Support|

 Blue Screen of Death:

 To defrag your computer, navigate the computer to the control panel and choose administrative tools.
-Next, click on the Computer Management icon.
+Click on the Computer Management icon.
 A new menu will appear and click on the Disk Defragmenter icon.
 A graphic will begin to appear showing you the hard drive.
 Click on the Defragment button.
-The computer will then begin defragmenting the computer.
-This process can take any where from 5 minutes to one hour depending on how much information is stored on the Computer.
+The computer will then begin defragmenting the hard drive.
+This process can take anywhere from five minutes to one hour depending on how much information is stored on the computer.

 Connecting to a Network Printer